Centreforce: Centreforce Sessions

 After a brief return to the airwaves in 2007-2008 on 88.4FM, Centreforce teamed up with Time 107.5, a local legal radio station based in Romford, East London.
 Centreforce produced the weekend output on the station as Centreforce Sessions with shows and DJs including Jumping Jack Frost, Artful Dodger, Soul Syndicate (Peter P, Chris Phillips), Matt Jam Lamont, and Mr Buzzhard.
 This ran from June 2009 until April 2012 when a change of management at Time FM saw the relationship parting company.

 Internet and DAB Launch

-Having returned once again throughout 2017 hosting weekly shows online, as of December 2017 Centreforce announced that they had been awarded a license to broadcast to London on DAB.
+Having returned once again throughout 2017 hosting weekly shows online, as of December 2017 Centreforce announced that they had been awarded a licence to broadcast to London on DAB.
 As of 14 July 2018, it commenced broadcasting on the Switch London 2 digital radio network.
 On 19 June 2020, the station launched on the Northeast Wales and West Cheshire MuxCo radio network.